 Plan as best you can

 Some aspects of labor and delivery are under your control: how long you labor at home, whether you want pain medication, and your preferred position for pushing.
 Other factors, however, are anyone’s guess: the length of labor, the pain of contractions, and how well the fetus tolerates labor or fits through the birth canal.
 By all means, write down your vision of the ideal birth, but don’t expect labor to stick to the script.
 Judith Halek, a birth consultant in New York City, recommends a one-page birth plan with short, direct sentences in bullet points, phrased as “I prefer” rather than “I want” or “I don’t want.”
 “The more simple and concise it is,” she says, “the more likely your care providers will read it.”
 Your OB will surely appreciate the thought and preparation that goes into the birth plan, but “since labor and delivery are not always predictable, plans should be regarded as preferences subject to change,” says Eva Pressman, MD, director of Maternal Fetal Medicine at the University of Rochester Medical Center.
-Maintaining this mindset, even during labor, can help you remain flexible enough to shift gears to Plan B calmly and acceptingly.
+Maintaining this mindset, even during labor, can help you remain flexible enough to shift gears to Plan B calmly.
 “Consider your birth plan a guide, not an edict,” says Robyn Brancato Ozovek, a midwife in Goshen, New York.
 “Not only can you not predict what your labor and birth will be like, you also cannot predict what you’ll want to do when you’re actually in the trenches.”

 Pick a strategy